loosolab/jlu-bda-2020/README.md

 `-o, --output_path` output directory for all data (default: `./`)

-`-r, --redo_analysis` existing results will be executed again and overwritten

 `--offline` runs the program in offline mode (will not query or download data from Deepblue)

 `--redo_file_validation` downloaded files will be validated and sorted again (even if no new files were downloaded)